 So, before we can be sustainable anything we need a strategy.
 Why is knowing our style important?
 Well, we simply cannot curate a sustainable wardrobe without focus.

 Did you know: The demand for cheap unethically produced and environmentally damaging fashion garments is based on our shopping behaviours?

 Our consumption drives production.
 If you can take some time to explore your personal style, get to know your body shape and discover your perfect colours – you’ll end up with a wardrobe that works harder for you, not just for a season but a lifetime.
-Remember a style overhaul takes time, you need to be committed and when it gets hard, come back to your ‘WHY’ and stay focused on your signature style, something that is personal to your style manifesto.
+Remember a style overhaul takes time.
+You need to commit.
+And when it gets hard, you need to come back to your ‘WHY’ and focus on your signature style – something that is personal to your style manifesto.

 For me, being elegant, feminine but with a bit of London edge, and lots of bold colour was important, as is championing sustainability, fairness and kindness.

-That’s why I choose to support the brands that care – however, the most sustainable thing we can do is refrain from buying new things, but that’s not always an option.
-I have been committed to only buying what I need since 2017.
-And I never accept gifts from brands unless I will use it 100 times and it fits in with my wardrobe plan.
+That’s why I choose to support brands that care.
+That said, the most sustainable thing we can do is refrain from buying new things – but that’s not always an option.
+I have committed to only buying what I need since 2017.
+And I never accept gifts from brands unless I will use them 100 times and it fits in with my wardrobe plan.

 SUSTAINABLE WARDROBE LESSON 2: PLAN WHAT YOU NEED AND AVOID IMPULSE PURCHASES

 I quickly learnt that by writing a list of pieces I owned, and any gaps, it was easier to create a wish list of items I should invest in.
 This meant I could plan out what was more urgent.
 I knew that if my summer shoes needed replacing, then I should start searching for the replacement pair in no later than spring, so I had plenty of time to search before I needed them.
 Poor planning can result in poor choices that cost you: time, money and energy – and settling for items that aren’t aligned with your style and/or values.